Milan Jelić

-Milan Jelić (Милан Јелић; 26 March 1956 – 30 September 2007) was a Bosnian Serb politician.
-From 9 November 2006 until his death from a heart attack on 30 September 2007, he was the 6th President of Republika Srpska.
+Milan Jelić (Милан Јелић; 26 March 1956 – 30 September 2007) was a Bosnian Serb politician who served as the 6th president of Republika Srpska from 2006 until his death in 2007.

+Biography

 Born near Modriča, Jelić completed his secondary education in Doboj and has graduated from the University of Novi Sad Faculty of Economics at Subotica, Serbia.
 He gained a doctorate from the University of Banja Luka.
 He has two sons, Petar and Dimitrije.

 Jelić spent four years on the local council in Modriča, and at the beginning of 1987 he was appointed manager of OOUR in the town.
 There he spent seven years, until he was appointed general manager of Modriča.
 After the Dayton Agreement was signed he was elected to the National Assembly of Republika Srpska.
-He also served as president of the Football Association of Republika Srpska, and was Member of the Presidency of the Football Association of Bosnia and Herzegovina.
+He also served as president of the Football Association of Republika Srpska, and was member of the Presidency of the Football Association of Bosnia and Herzegovina.

 On the afternoon of 30 September 2007, during his usual training session in Modriča, Jelić experienced heart failure, and died shortly afterwards, after an unsuccessful resuscitation attempt in a Doboj hospital.